alexfilippazzo/alexfilippazzo.github.io/README.md

 # Investment Calculator
-A calculator designed for all types of investors.
-Used to calculate profit/loss, percentage gain, etc.
+A simple investment calculator designed for all types of investors.
+This tool helps you quickly calculate profit or loss, percentage gain, and overall investment performance based on your input.
-Useful when calculating expected returns on past or future investments.
+Ideal for evaluating past investments or estimating future returns.

 ## Installation
+No installation required.
+This calculator is web-based and can be accessed directly through your browser.

 ## Usage
-Input initial investment, final price.
+Use this calculator for investment needs. initial investment, final price.
 Output will give profit/loss and %gain.

+### Authors